ootbingo/oot-bingo-generator/doc/BALANCING.md

 Type synergies are the 'standard' synergies.
 On the sheet, these are numbers that are not in a rowtype column and do **not** have a `*` in front.
-If goal A and goal B have a *type synergy* of 2, that means that if you complete both these goals, the time you spend should be two minutes shorter than doing each goal separately.
-For example, the goals *Iron Boots* and *All 3 Skulltulas in Ice Cavern* have a synergy of 2, because doing one of these goals saves time for the other; you already spent time going to Ice Cavern for Iron Boots, so you save that time for the skulls.
+If goal A and goal B have a *type synergy* of 2, that means that if you complete both these goals, the time you spend should be two minutes shorter than if you did each goal separately.
+For example, the goals * Iron Boots* and *All 3 Skulltulas in Ice Cavern* have a synergy of 2, because doing one of these goals saves time for the other; you already spent time going to Ice Cavern for Iron Boots, so you save that time for the skulls.

 On the sheet, goals with a number in the same column share a type synergy.
 The lowest value of the two counts.
 For example, the goal *1 Skulltula from each Child Dungeon* has a `deku` synergy of 2.
 This roughly means that you'd spend two minutes going to and being in (the main part of) Deku for this goal. *Defeat Queen Gohma* has a synergy of 5, since it's a deep Deku goal.
 We take the lower of the two, so these goals have a `deku` synergy of 2.

-Note that although the synergy values are in minutes, they are a rough estimation.
+Note that although the synergy values are in minutes, they are only a rough estimation.
 The actual overlap between goals depends heavily on the route and other factors.
 In addition, sometimes the values are exaggerated to prevent goals from appearing together.
-The many columns at the end of the sheet that start with `inc` have synergies of a 100 to prevent 'free' goals like *All 9 Gorons in Fire Temple* and *Fire Temple Boss Key*.
+The many columns at the end of the sheet that start with `inc` have synergies of 100 to prevent 'free' goals like *All 9 Gorons in Fire Temple* and *Fire Temple Boss Key*.

 ### Subtype synergies

 Subtype synergies work roughly the same as type synergies, but have a twist: they synergize with type synergies, but not with each other.
 On the sheet, these are numbers that start with a `*` (and are not in the rowtype columns).
-You can view them as 'indirect' synergies, and will often see them appear on collection goals.
+You can regard them as 'indirect' synergies, and you will often see them appear on collection goals.

 For example, take *All 3 Skulltulas in Bottom of the Well*.
 It has a `skulls` subtype synergy of 1.5.
-The reason that it's a subtype and not a regular type, is that you don't want this goal to synergize with every single goal that also gets skulls.
+The reason that it's a subtype and not a regular type is that you don't want this goal to synergize with every single goal that also gets skulls.
 That is, having collected the BotW skulls does not save time for *All 3 Skulltulas in Ice Cavern*.
 But it does for the goal *15 Different Skulltulas*, which therefore has a regular `skulls` type synergy of 8.

 You'll generally see a lot of subtype synergies for collection items, like skulls, hearts, maps, compasses, and songs.
-Only the goals that allow you to collect x amount of these will have type synergies, and the specific collection goals have subtypes.
-That way, *8 Hearts* synergizes with any goal that collects hearts, but there won't be synergy between *Desert Colossus HP* and *Ice Cavern HP*
+Only the goals that allow you to collect a certain amount of these will have type synergies, and the specific collection goals have subtypes.
+That way, *8 Hearts* synergizes with any goal that collects hearts, but there won't be synergy between
+*Desert Colossus HP* and *Ice Cavern HP*.

 ### Rowtype synergies

 The durations of the goals that we determined do *not* include preparation stuff that you would need to do in any row.
-Think watching intro, collecting items to escape, watching master sword cutscene, getting hookshot, et cetera.
-For specific rows however, it may be possible and faster to skip some of these things.
+Think about watching the intro, collecting items to escape, watching master sword cutscene, grabbing hookshot, et cetera.
+For specific rows, however, it may be possible and faster to skip some of these things.
 Rowtype synergies were created to take those cases into account.
 There are currently **four** different rowtypes:

-* ms (Watching master sword cutscene)
+* ms (watching master sword cutscene)
-* bottle (Collecting a bottle)
+* bottle (collecting a bottle)
-* hookshot (Collecting the hookshot)
+* hookshot (collecting the hookshot)
-* gclw (Going to Goron City area and/or Lost Woods)
+* gclw (going to Goron City area and/or Lost Woods)

-It is assumed you do all of these every bingo, unless the synergies for one of these stay below the threshold.
-Rowtype column names start with a `*`, and have a value for this threshold that denotes how long it takes to do the thing.
+It is assumed you do all of these every bingo, unless the synergies for at least one of these remain below the threshold value.
+Rowtype column names start with a `*` and have a value for this threshold that denotes how long it takes to do the thing.
 For example, the threshold for master sword cs is 9.5 minutes (going to temple of time, dot skip, watching the cs, leaving).
-The numbers in the rowtype columns show *how much longer* a goal would take if you would skip the thing.
+The numbers in the rowtype columns show *how much longer* a goal would take if you skipped the thing.

 For example, looking at the `ms` column, you see that *Defeat Barinade* takes 2 minutes longer as child, and *Fairy Bow* takes 4 minutes longer.
 If the other three goals in the row would not take any longer as child, it's worth it to skip